Xurshid0625/Xurshid0625/README.md

 ---

 ### 📌 My Projects:
+- 🎁 ** https://starskids.uz/ ** - A platfrom built with Blade Java Script and Laravel, for promo codes
+- 🏡 ** https://uytv.uz/ ** - A home website built with   blade Java Script and Laravel, for sell apartments
-- 🚀 ** https://med.jdpu.uz/ ** – A platform built with Blade and Laravel.
+- 🏥 ** https://med.jdpu.uz/ ** – A platform built with Blade and Laravel.
 - 🛒 ** https://github.com/Azod-uz/qrzoneApi/ ** – An online store for selling products.
 - 📂 ** https://xurshid0625.github.io/Task-Manager-API/ ** – A task management system for users.